tyleryouk/00os-origin/1000xbrain/system/cycle-manager/knowledge/1000xplans-usage.md

 The optimized `1000xplans` directory structure includes:

 * **`1000xplans/system/`**
-  * `notes.md` - Primary file for Tyler's input via the USER REQUEST SECTION
+  * `user_request.md` - Dedicated file for 1000xdev to read and process USER REQUEST SECTION
+  * `notes.md` - File for Tyler's personal notes (not for implementation)
-  * `commands-index.md` - Reference file for available commands
+  * `commands-index.md` - Reference file for available commands (for Tyler's use only)

 * **`1000xplans/front-end/`** (as needed)
+  * `user_request.md` - Domain-specific USER REQUEST for front-end
-  * `notes.md` - Domain-specific input for front-end
+  * `notes.md` - Domain-specific personal notes for front-end

 * **`1000xplans/back-end/`** (as needed)
+  * `user_request.md` - Domain-specific USER REQUEST for back-end
-  * `notes.md` - Domain-specific input for back-end
+  * `notes.md` - Domain-specific personal notes for back-end

 ### Deprecated Files